Jeremiah Martin Danks 1847 - 1886

-In 1889 Joseph Bates became Head Master of the New Bablake Schools which has just been built in Coundon Road
+In 1889 Joseph Bates became Head Master of the New Bablake Schools which had just been built in Coundon Road

 He was an Alderman and held the position of Mayor of Coventry both in 1918 and 1919.

-Joseph contributed fund to enable the building of the Herbert Art Gallery and Museum and has a meeting room there named in his honour.
+Joseph contributed funds to enable the building of the Herbert Art Gallery and Museum and has a meeting room there named in his honour.

 John Kemp Starley 1877 - 1907

-He was reported in the same newspaper article to be a Vice President of the Society in 1904.
+He was reported in the same newspaper article (as Joseph Bates) to be a Vice President of the Society in 1904.
 He was the the son of John Kemp Starley who was the inventor of the modern Rover bicycle.

-He was a director of J K Starley & Co as well as The Rover Company which manufactured motor cars.
+He was a director of both J K Starley & Co and The Rover Company which manufactured motor cars.